 Is endorsement of cryonics a measure of rationality?
 Yes, but without a desire to live, a reasonably optimistic attitude, an independent mindset, and, most of all, confidence in a cryonics organization to preserve all that is important to a person, being smart by itself is not going to do it.

-This is a web-exclusive edition of the Quod incepimus conficiemus column that is published in Cryonics magazine but was omitted from the April 2015 issue.
+This is a web-exclusive edition of the Cryonics magazine column that was omitted from the April 2015 issue.